2015 Pirelli World Challenge: GTA

 Michael Lewis ran in the GTA class during the first three events of the championship, but ran in the GT class from Barber on.
-Bryan Heitkotter ran in the GTA class during the first eight events of the championship, but ran in the GT class from Miller on.
+Bryan Heitkotter ran in the GTA class during the first eight events of the championship, but ran in the GT class from Utah on.
 Those who finished behind Lewis and Heitkotter in the GTA class in the first eight events did not get more points despite the fact that Lewis and Heitkotter have been removed from the GTA standings.